webdigga/7-skills-tutoring/src/articles/economics.md

 tags:
   - article
 ---
 <img src="/_includes/static/img/economics-7-skills.avif" alt="Econimics 7 Skills" title="Econimics 7 Skills" class="Right" width="600px" height="450px" loading="lazy"/>

 My tutoring is tailored to the student’s needs.
-We start with a diagnostic assessment of the student’s progress to date and with a view to identifying the most important factors that need to be addressed for the student to excel in Economics.
+We start with a diagnostic assessment of student progress to date and with a view to identifying the most important factors that need to be addressed for the tutee to master Economics.

 Students excel in Economics if they achieve proficiency in seven core skills.
 Once mastered, students are then tutored on exam technique to secure a high exam grade.